giancarlo-padilla/rock-paper-scissors/README.md

         (used simple prompt)

     Compare the two choices to determine the winner
-        (i used a bunch of if statements, in my eyes its ugly and thers probably something better, <br> but at the same time this is such a small program that it hardly matters)
+        (i used a bunch of if statements, in my eyes it's ugly and there's probably something better,
+        but at the same time this is such a small program that it hardly matters)

     Increase winners score